 No 4WD or motor bike use of walking tracks

-Drivers/riders must: use formed roads only, be license
+Drivers/riders must: use formed roads only, be licensed, be registered

 The track is well defined, of easy gradients and there is room for two abreast.